Confronting Neighbor About Aggressive Dog: Justified or Overreacting?

 On the other hand, I don't want to escalate the situation further with my neighbor.
 So, AITA for calling out my neighbor for their aggressive dog's behavior?

-Dr. Alexandra Horowitz, a leading dog cognition researcher, emphasizes that aggressive behavior in dogs often stems from fear or anxiety rather than inherent malice.
-According to her, when dogs feel threatened, they may react aggressively as a defense mechanism.
+Aggressive behavior in dogs often stems from fear or anxiety rather than inherent malice.
+When dogs feel threatened, they may react aggressively as a defense mechanism.

 Understanding this can help owners address the root causes of aggression, such as inadequate socialization or past trauma.
 Implementing positive reinforcement training techniques can foster a more secure and friendly environment for the dog, ultimately improving its behavior.